 To return to this page use your back button.

-Like many of Wain's patterns, COCK & PEONY has right and left hand versions so that matched pairs could be made.
-On one, the birds face right, on the other, the birds face left.
-Carlton Ware's pattern records list twenty variants so the pattern must have been in demand.
-Examples with CLOISONNE WARE and ARMAND LUSTRE backstamps have surfaced.
+Like many of Wain’s patterns, COCK & PEONY was produced in both right- and left-hand versions to allow for matched pairs.
+In one, the birds face right; in the other, they face left.
+Carlton Ware’s pattern records list twenty variants, suggesting that the design was in high demand.
+Examples bearing CLOISONNE WARÉ and ARMAND LUSTRE backstamps have surfaced.

-I write this on a day of the total eclipse of the sun.
-I read that some who view the totality take a rooster with them to hear it crow as sunlight returns.
-Is it fanciful to suggest that Wain's irregular decoration around the circle enclosing the cockerel and flower represents the eclipse at totality when the corona and loops of plasma rising from the sun's surface become visible?
+I write this on the day of a total solar eclipse.
+I’ve read that some observers bring a rooster to hear it crow as sunlight returns.
+Is it fanciful to suggest that Wain’s irregular decoration around the circle enclosing the cockerel and flower represents the eclipse at totality—when the solar corona and loops of plasma become visible?
+The more I study the mark, the more convinced I am that I could be right.
+Wain was known to be playful in his work (and so am I!).

 Barb has cleverly redrawn the COCK & PEONY border as below.